-Our camps – in particular the Bioinformatics workshops and the Biomedical Research workshop – offer training that is helpful for students who are interested in competing in local or national science fairs such at the Regeneron Science Talent Search, the Google Science Fair, Synopsys and the Siemens Competition.
+Our camps – in particular the Bioinformatics workshops and the Biomedical Research workshop – offer training that is helpful for students who are interested in competing in local or national science fairs such as the Regeneron Science Talent Search, the Google Science Fair, Synopsys, Science Olympiad and the Siemens Competition.

 We teach you how to ask the important questions, and how to answer these questions in a systematic and scientific way.
 In other words, we teach problem solving and experimental design – skills that will be valuable throughout your life, in any profession.